CostaBru/BBSort/README.md

 - iter = [49210], n = 10000, 3n = 30000, 4n = 40000, iter - 4n = 9210, n*log n = 132877, n*log n - iter = 83667 , n ** 2 = 100000000, n**2 - iter = 99950790
 - iter = [491212], n = 100000, 3n = 300000, 4n = 400000, iter - 4n = 91212, n*log n = 1660964, n*log n - iter = 1169752 , n ** 2 = 10000000000, n**2 - iter = 9999508788
 - iter = [4686420], n = 1000000, 3n = 3000000, 4n = 4000000, iter - 4n = 686420, n*log n = 19931569, n*log n - iter = 15245149 , n ** 2 = 1000000000000, n**2 - iter = 999995313580

+# Advantages

+BB sort can be used in lazy way.
+The output may be considered as a stream, iterator, or pipeline for next operation.

+Task like "take M sorted items from M given unsorted set" is good for BB sorting.
+In that case first sorted item will be available in O(2N).

+# Disadvanteges

+Because it has to do extra work before sorting, it works worse that comparsion N logN sorting algorithms in case of small size arrays with item count less than 30.

 # References